Teranis/Cell_ACDC/docs/source/getting-started.rst

     Alternatively, if you already pre-processed your microscopy files into TIF files, you could choose to simply re-structure them into the Cell-ACDC compatible format.

-After choosing an option, another window will open prompting you to select what kind of data you want to extract from the raw microscopy file:
+After choosing an option, another window will open prompting you to select **what kind of data** you want to extract from the raw microscopy file:

 * Single microscopy file with one or more positions
 * Multiple microscopy files, one for each position
 * Multiple microscopy files, one for each channel
 * NONE of the above

 Please select the appropriate option.
-Afterwards, you are prompted to create an empty folder in which only the microscopy file(s) are present.
+Afterwards, you are prompted to **create an empty folder** in which only the microscopy file(s) are present.
 After doing so, select "Done".
 Next, you will be prompted to select this folder.
-After selecting the destination folder, which by default is the folder you selected in the step before, Cell-ACDC will attempt to load OEM metadata.
+After selecting the **destination folder**, which by default is the folder you selected in the step before, Cell-ACDC will attempt to load OEM metadata.

 .. |eyeplusicon| image:: https://raw.githubusercontent.com/SchmollerLab/Cell_ACDC/main/cellacdc/resources/icons/eye-plus.svg
     :target: https://raw.githubusercontent.com/SchmollerLab/Cell_ACDC/main/cellacdc/resources/icons/eye-plus.svg